pombase/website/src/docs/documentation/gocams.md

 The maps are fully interactive:

-  - Click on a box to open the corresponding GO-CAM
+  - Click on a pathway to view the title of the GO-CAM in the right-hand panel
+  - Click on the pathway title to open a new tab/window to visit a detailed view
+  - Multiple pathways can be selected by shift-clicking or shift-click and drag in the map
-  - Click on a relationship arrow to explore connections between pathways
+      - When multiple pathways are selected, click on "View joined models" to see connections between the models in detail
   - Zoom, drag, and rearrange nodes to explore the layout

 </div>